Bangladesh–Sri Lanka cricket rivalry

-The Naagin Derby, is an intense cricket rivalry.
+The Naagin Derby is an intense cricket rivalry.
+It's a friendly regional rivalry in Asian cricket.
 Sri Lanka dominated the rivalry from its inception in 1986 until 2017, after which the rivalry became more competitive in limited-overs cricket, with Bangladesh managing victories in both bilateral series and ICC tournament fixtures.

 At the senior men's level, Sri Lanka has won 3 ICC trophies (1 Cricket World Cup, 1 T20 World Cup, and 1 Champions Trophy) in addition to 6 Asia Cups.
-Bangladesh has never won an international multilateral competition, with their best results in ICC events being reaching the quarter-finals of 2015 Cricket World Cup and the semi-finals of 2017 ICC Champions Trophy.
+Bangladesh has never won an international multilateral competition, with their best results in ICC events being reaching the quarter-finals of the 2015 Cricket World Cup and the semi-finals of the 2017 ICC Champions Trophy.
 They have played the Asia Cup finals thrice, in 2012, 2016 and 2018.

 The two sides first played in 1986, when Bangladesh toured Sri Lanka for the 1986 Asia Cup after winning the 1984 South-East Asia Cup.
 Since then, several bilateral Test and limited overs series have been played.
-The growth of large expatriate populations from both countries across the world led to neutral venues, including the Australia, UAE and Canada, hosting One Day International (ODI) series involving the two teams.
+The growth of large expatriate populations from both countries across the world led to neutral venues, including Australia, the UAE and Canada, hosting One Day International (ODI) series involving the two teams.
 The teams have also met several times in International Cricket Council (ICC) and Asian Cricket Council (ACC) tournaments.

 History

 Between 1986 and 2001, no bilateral series were played between Bangladesh and Sri Lanka, with the two sides only meeting in Asia Cup matches.
 Sri Lanka dominated the rivalry for decades, with Bangladesh only managing its first ODI victory in 2006, while a test victory eluded them until 2017, after which the rivalry became more competitive.

 The two nations' cricketing setups have regularly interacted in recent decades.
 Several former Sri Lankan players have been appointed to coaching positions in Bangladesh, such as Athula Samarasekara, Ruwan Kalpage, Mario Villavarayan, Champaka Ramanayake, Rangana Herath, Thilan Samaraweera, Naveed Nawaz, Hashan Tillakaratne and current coach Chandika Hathurusinghe.
-Sri Lankan players have also played in the domestic Bangladesh Premier League since its establishment in 2012, when high profile Sri Lankans Sanath Jayasuriya and Muttiah Muralitharan signed on.
+Sri Lankan players have also played in the domestic Bangladesh Premier League since its establishment in 2012, when high-profile Sri Lankans Sanath Jayasuriya and Muttiah Muralitharan signed on.